RobinLandraud/Strake-Engine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-With this project, I aimed to develop a comprehensive  GameObject Component System using Open Graphics Library (OpenGL).
+With this project, I aimed to develop a comprehensive  GameObject-Component System using Open Graphics Library (OpenGL).
 The goal is to create more stable and maintainable projects/games through a well-structured hierarchy that is both readable and easily modifiable.

-Inspired by severals engines, this ECS optimizes games automatically by updating entities at multiple frequency scales, ensuring efficient performance.
+Inspired by severals engines, this Component-Based OOP optimizes games automatically by updating entities at multiple frequency scales, ensuring efficient performance.

 ### Built With